valentinpi/named-chess/README.md

 - Every line of code is limited to 80 characters
 - Extensively use comments, as long as they're necessary
 - Every file should end with an empty line

+<h3>Current state</h1>

+As of 03.06.2019, the project isn't actively developed by myself anymore.
+The code just seems too nested for my taste.
+I gladly accept good contributions, if some are made.
+I might make some contributions if I have an idea.
+For example, this project just switched to CMake!

 Von Valentin Pickel